 Water octamer

-I am currently a PhD Student in the Althorpe group at the Department of Chemistry, University of Cambridge.
-Our research is in the field of quantum chemical dynamics — we investigate the motion of atomic nuclei.
+As a PhD Student in the Althorpe group at the Department of Chemistry, University of Cambridge, I carried out research in the field of quantum chemical dynamics — we investigate the motion of atomic nuclei.

-In my PhD I focus on the chemical dynamics of systems attached to baths.
+In my PhD I focused on the chemical dynamics of systems attached to baths.
 Baths are used as simplified models of the environment of the calculated system.
 In the first year of my PhD I worked on the Hierarchical Equations of Motion (HEOM), which is a method that allows numerically exact time propagation of a system attached to a harmonic bath.
 Some of my results can be found in my first-year report.
-Now I am working on a method of introducing a bath into Matsubara dynamics simulations.
+In the rest of my PhD I developed a novel way of simulating Matsubara dynamics of a system coupled to a harmonic bath.
+This not only allowed the inclusion of a vast number of the harmonic bath degrees of freedom, but also solved the complex phase problem for sufficiently damped systems.
+This allowed, among others, the very first Matsubara calculation involving non-linear position operators.3,4

 1. T. J. H. Hele, M. J. Willatt, A. Muolo and S. C. Althorpe, J. Chem.
 Phys., 2015, 142, 134103, doi: 10.1063/1.4916311